TrellixVulnTeam/swahilipython_SCMU/Doc/library/unittest.mock.rst

   .. method:: assert_awaited()

       Assert that the mock was awaited at least once.
-Note that this is separate from the object having been called, the ``await`` keyword must be used:
+Note that this is separate kutoka the object having been called, the ``await`` keyword must be used:

           >>> mock = AsyncMock()
           >>> async def main(coroutine_mock):